 The wild carrot, Daucus Carota, is native to the Middle East region of what is modern day Afghanistan.
 Within the subspecies Daucus Carota sativus, two varieties are recognized: The Western carrot (variety sativus) and the Eastern carrot (variety atrorubens).
 The Yellow carrot is an Eastern cultivar, domesticated in Central Asia as early as the 9th century.

 Restaurants currently purchasing this product as an ingredient for their menu.

-People have spotted Yellow Carrots using the Specialty Produce app for iPhone and Android.
+Someone spotted Yellow Carrots using the Specialty Produce app for iPhone and Android.